2022–23 Everton F.C. season: Loans out

+Kits

 Management team

-Manager Frank Lampard, as well as coaches Joe Edwards, Paul Clement, Ashley Cole and Chris Jones have all left the club as of 23rd January 2023.
+Manager Frank Lampard, as well as coaches Joe Edwards, Paul Clement, Ashley Cole and Chris Jones have all left the club as of 23 January 2023.

 Pre-season and friendlies

 Everton announced they would return to the United States for two pre-season friendlies against Arsenal and Minnesota United.
 On the club's return to the UK, the Toffees travel to Bloomfield Road to take on Blackpool.
 On July 12, Everton announced they would host Dynamo Kyiv in a pre-season friendly to raise funds for the Ukraine Humanitatian charities.

 During mid-season, the Toffees announced they would be part of the inaugural Sydney Super Cup in November, against Celtic and Western Sydney Wanderers.